guoqingbao/vllm.rs/ReadMe.md

 💡You can use **any client compatible with the OpenAI API** to interact.

+💡Decoding may stuck during prefilling other long-context requests, use **Rust PD Server/Client** instead.

 🤖 <a href="python/ReadMe.md">Here are notes on using Context-cache with clients</a>

   <details open>